jperedadnr/EmbeddedSceneBuilderDemo/README.md

 ### DependencyScanner

-Scans the modulepath/classpath of the application, and finds out all possible custom JavaFX controls, and adds them to the Custom Control section of the library.
+Scans the modulepath/classpath of the application, and finds out all possible custom JavaFX controls, and adds them to the Custom section of the library.

 ### DemoApplication

 Simple JavaFX application with the SceneBuilderPane node and some buttons to interact with it.

+The app uses [ControlsFX](https://github.com/controlsfx/controlsfx) just to show how the Custom section of the library is generated.

 ## Run